vineet2420/Postfix-Expression-Calcualtor/README.md

 # Postfix-Expression-Calcualtor
-Stack implementation computing a user generated postfix expression
+Stack implemented to compute a user generated postfix expression